Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 Docker is not available, and will never be on the regular compute nodes as it requires elevated privileges to run the container which cannot be given safely to regular users of the system.

-Singularity is currently the only supported container runtime and is available on the login nodes and the compute nodes.
+Singularity Community Edition is currently the only supported container runtime and is available on the login nodes and the compute nodes.
 It is a system command that is installed with the OS, so no module has to be loaded to enable it.
 We can also offer only a single version of singularity or its close cousin AppTainer as singularity/AppTainer simply don't really like running multiple versions next to one another,